Two Medical Stores Sealed - UrduPoint

 Two Medical Stores Sealed

-SARGODHA, (UrduPoint / Pakistan Point News - 2nd Nov, 2022 ) :A team of the health department sealed two medical stores and recovered fake medicines on Wednesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 7th Nov, 2022 ) :A team of the health department sealed two medical stores and recovered fake medicines here on Monday.

-According to the official sources, the team headed by Deputy Drug Controller Faheem Zia conducted raids at the medical stores in Shahpur tehsil and found two medical stores- Bilal and Jamal&kamal pharmacy- who were selling fake medicines in their stores.
+According to official sources, the team headed by Deputy Drug Controller Faheem Zia conducted raids at various drug stores in Shahpur tehsil and found two medical stores -- Shahid and Danish who were selling fake medicines.

-The team sealed stores and sent challans to the District Quality Control Boardfor further action.
+The team sealed stores and sent challans to the District Quality Control board.